artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 Upload DIP
 ----------

-Archivematica supports DIP uploads to AtoM, ArchivesSpace, CONTENTdm and Archivists' Toolkit.
+Archivematica supports DIP uploads to AtoM, Binder, ArchivesSpace, and CONTENTdm.
 For information about uploading DIPs to your access system, see :ref:`Access <access>`.

 DIPs can be stored similar to AIPs; however, DIPs can also be generated when required by doing a partial :ref:`reingest <reingest>` of the AIP.